Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 Instead, because the salmon are facing upriver, I cover the water from the very top of the spot to the very bottom of the spot in 3 to 5-foot increments.

-What this does is it COVERS ALL or most of the river and it gets your spoon in front of the most salmon.
-It keeps your lure in front of the salmon, and it slower lower the lure down towards them with each consecutive cast.
+What this does is it COVERS ALL or most of the river, and it gets my spoon in front of the most salmon.
+This method of covering the water keeps the spoon in front of the salmon while each consecutive cast slowly moves the lure down towards more salmon.

 Covering All Levels Of The Water Column With A Spoon

-Using the above method of fishing the top of the spot down, something that works well for me is casting 2 to 3 times in the same spot.
+Using the above method of fishing the top of the spot down, something that works well for me is casting two to three times in the same spot.
 I do this to determine where in the water column the salmon are holding.
 Let me explain.

-Pay attention to which level of the water column the fish are at so you can eliminate the high or low casts.
+I pay close attention to which level of the water column the fish are at so I can eliminate the high or low casts further down the pool or in the next spot.

 Understanding River Conditions